mohammad-danyal/fathom3-jokes-coding-task/README.md

 A joke generating web appplication written in EJS (front end) and Express.js (back end).

+SQLite3 has been used for the database storing all the jokes.

 ## Installation / Setup

 - Create a local database file named `jokes.db` in the root directory.